-Veterinarian Rob Bonanno is excited at the prospect of going out to fewer cases of calves ill and dying of scours.By Cathy Walker
+Veterinarian Rob Bonanno is excited at the prospect of going out to fewer cases of calves ill and dying of scours.CATHY WALKER February 27, 2013 4:20am

 Last week Dr Bonanno said a long-awaited product to vaccinate pregnant cows to protect their calves against rotavirus and coronavirus had been eagerly snapped up by farmers as soon as it hit his Shepparton Veterinary Clinic shelves.